Events

 ]

-Each registered event has a unique key.
-The key 0x0000000000000000caa60eb4a01756955ab9b2d1caca52ed maps to the event 0x1::fungible_asset::FungibleStore<0x1::endless_coin::EndlessCoin>/sent_events registered on account GinLHfukKufLYJ757NfyCLpeDvjeNjLPQwc7waco3o7b.
+Each registered event has a unique `key`.
+The key `0x0000000000000000caa60eb4a01756955ab9b2d1caca52ed` maps to the event `0x1::fungible_asset::FungibleStore<0x1::endless_coin::EndlessCoin>/sent_events` registered on account `GinLHfukKufLYJ757NfyCLpeDvjeNjLPQwc7waco3o7b`.

-These represent event streams, or a list of events with each entry containing a sequentially increasing sequence_number beginning at 0, a type, and data.
-Each event must be defined by some type.
-There may be multiple events defined by the same or similar types especially when using generics.
-Events have associated data.
+These represent event streams, or a list of events with each entry containing a sequentially increasing `sequence_number` beginning at `0`, a `type`, and `data`.
+Each event must be defined by some `type`.
+There may be multiple events defined by the same or similar `type`s especially when using generics.
+Events have associated `data`.
 The general principle is to include all data necessary to understand the changes to the underlying resources before and after the execution of the transaction that changed the data and emitted the event.

-Migration to Module Events
+### Migration to Module Events <a href="#migration-to-module-events" id="migration-to-module-events"></a>

 With the release of module events, EventHandle events are deprecated.
 To support migration to the module events, projects should emit a module event wherever they currently emit EventHandle events.
 Once external systems have sufficiently adopted module events, the legacy event may no longer need to be emitted.